-- (5) Building and Parking Placement - 10.2.5.1 The site design should avoid creating a building surrounded by a parking lot.
+(5) Building and Parking Placement

+10.2.5.1 The site design should avoid creating a building surrounded by a parking lot.
 Parking should be to the side and preferably in the back.
 In rural, uncongested areas buildings should be set well back from the road so as to conform to the rural character of the area.
 If the parking is in front, a generous, landscaped buffer between road and parking lot is to be provided.
-Unused areas should be kept natural, as field, forest, wetland, etc. - 10.2.5.2 Where two or more buildings are proposed, the buildings should be grouped and linked with sidewalks; tree planting should be used to provide shade and break up the scale of the site.
+Unused areas should be kept natural, as field, forest, wetland, etc.

+- 10.2.5.2 Where two or more buildings are proposed, the buildings should be grouped and linked with sidewalks; tree planting should be used to provide shade and break up the scale of the site.
 Parking areas should be separated from the building by a minimum of five (5) to ten (10) feet.
 Plantings should be provided along the building edge, particularly where building facades consist of long or unbroken walls. - (6) Pedestrian Circulation: The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
 This system must connect the major building entrances/ exits with parking areas and with existing sidewalks if they exist or are planned in the vicinity of the project.
 The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
 The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect the amenities such as parks or open space on or adjacent to the site.

-The proposed amendment will improve the parking and circulation.
-The plans have been reviewed and approved by the Town Engineer.
+The building and parking plan is appropriate to the type and scale of the development.
 Based on the above findings of fact, the Board finds the standards of this section have been met.